Published by MBA Skool Team, Last Updated: August 30, 2021

 What is Job Rotation?

-Job Rotation is a management approach in which employees are shifted between two or more assignments or jobs in a planned manner so that the employee can be motivated as well as can learn and hone skills.
+Job Rotation is the process of shifting employees between two or more tasks or job positions within the same organization in order to improve and motivate the employee.
 This rotation is done at regular intervals of time.
-The objective behind job rotation is to expose them to all verticals and/or horizontals of an organization.
+The objective behind job rotation is to reduce monotonous schedule and also to train them to all verticals and/or horizontals of an organization so that they can find the right set of skills they want to learn for future.

 Importance of Job Rotation

-Job rotation is one of the methods of identifying an effective job design for an employee.
-Job rotation gives an exposure to an employee across different verticals and domains of business operations.
+Also, Job rotation is one of the methods of identifying an effective job design for an employee.
+It gives an exposure to an employee across different verticals and domains of business operations.
 The employee is rotated across various job profiles, which shows the employees where they best fit.
 It also showcases the apt skills which an employee possesses and areas where training and development is required.

 Advantages of Job Rotation